dayvista/100-days-of-code/r1-log.md

 **Thoughts**: All that hard worked paid off.
 Onto the next project! :D

 **Link(s) to Work**: 1.
 [Completed Tribute Page Project](https://dayvista.work/tribute)

+### Day 18: January 20th, 2020

+**Today's Progress**: Got to work on the FCC Survey Page project.
+Made the barebones template for what will soon become a thing of glory.

+**Thoughts**: Starting a new project is always the hardest.
+Once it starts to pan out, and the problems that I actually have to solve become transparent, I enjoy the process much more.
+However, it is not about enjoyment beyond my intrinsic fascination with the act of coding itself.
+It is about sitting down and doing the work, regardless of how I feel on any given day.

+**Link(s) to Work**: 1.
+[Survey Page Project](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form)